Options for Care and Reporting:

 Preserve evidence of the assault.
 Place your clothing and other items (sheets, blankets) in a brown paper (not plastic) bag.
 Avoid drinking, bathing, showering, douching, brushing your teeth, using mouthwash, combing your hair or changing your clothes.
 Physical evidence will be collected if you choose to visit an Emergency Room.
 Write down, or have a friend write down, everything you can remember about the incident.

 Report the Crime.
-Notify Public Safety at 508-286-8213 or the Norton Police Department at 911.
+Notify Campus Safety at 508-286-8213 or the Norton Police Department at 911.
 For some, reporting the crime can help regain a sense of personal power and control.

 (Adapted from RAINN, “If you are raped.”)